openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 #### Example 2: Achieving Compatibility with Existing Deployments of ISO/IEC 18013-5

-Ecosystem that prioritizes achieving compatibility with existing deployments could define the following ecosystem-specific extensions of this specification:
+An Ecosystem that prioritizes achieving compatibility with existing deployments could define the following ecosystem-specific extensions of this specification:

 - Use this specification only for presentation with the following requirements:
-  - Wallets and Verifiers support only mdoc Credential Format.
+  - Wallets and Verifiers support only the mdoc Credential Format.
   - Wallets register and use the `haip-vp://` custom scheme, where possible.
-  - As X.509 certificate profile, Wallets and Verifiers use Reader Authentication Certificate profile defined in Annex B of [@!ISO.18013-5].
+  - As X.509 certificate profile, Wallets and Verifiers use the Reader Authentication Certificate profile defined in Annex B of [@!ISO.18013-5].
   - Verifiers support all curves from Cipher Suite 1 listed in table 22 of [@!ISO.18013-5].
   - Verifiers support all hash algorithms listed in table 21 of [@!ISO.18013-5].

-Making these choices ensures interoperability with any existing Issuer, at the cost of an increased burden on the Verifier.
+Making these choices ensures interoperability at the increased cost on the Verifier.

 # Security Considerations {#security_considerations}